 It is an eco-friendly approach to decreasing the production of household garbage while making free of cost organic fertilizer.

 3. Weed and Yard Trimmings Fertilizer

-Weeds always pop up in places and then you have to go through the extra laborious chore of removing them.
-What else you can do with these weeds?
+Weeds always pop up in places, and then you have to go through the extra laborious chore of removing them.
+What else can you do with these weeds?
 Well, you can make liquid fertilizer using them.
 Here’s a complete process.